THANKS FOR DROPPING BY.

 DAMAGE TO YOUR BALCONY DECK OR COATING

-● Damages, cracks and other anomalies should be reported to management immediately.
+● Damages, cracks and other anomalies should be reported to your association and or management company immediately.